woohoolabs/yang/README.md

 // Checks if the resource has links
 $hasLinks = $primaryResource->hasLinks();

-// Returns the links member as a Links instance
+// Returns the "links" member as a Links instance
 $links = $primaryResource->links();

 // Returns the attributes of the resource as an array